MF2018/Heating-Analysator-2/README.md

 # Analysator
 This project helps to collect load profiles of heating energy systems in Germany and analyse them.
-It is developed with Python 2.7 using Python(x,y) 2.7.10.0.
+It is developed with Python 3.6.2 using Anaconda3.
+It is an update of Heating-Analisation.
 This application requires a google account including google drive.